taskadapter/trello-java-wrapper/README.md

 ### Init

-To be able to use the wrapper, you simply need to instantiate the interface `Trello` and provide it with two parameters

-* trelloKey : The key of your application
-* trelloAccessToken : the oauth token of the authenticated user on Trello
+First, create an instance of `TrelloImpl`:
 ```java
 Trello trelloApi = new TrelloImpl(trelloKey, trelloAccessToken);
 ```

+* trelloKey : The key of your application
+* trelloAccessToken : the oauth token of the authenticated user on Trello

 ### Usage

-Then, simply use the object you just created to access the API
+Sample call:
 ```java
 Board board = trelloApi.getBoard(trelloBoardForAddingCardsId);
 ```